Product DNA-Messenger communication layer

 DNA-Messenger

-DNA-Messenger is the communication layer of the CPUNK protocol: a post-quantum, P2P messenger that uses DNA identities instead of phone numbers, and is designed to resist both classical and quantum attacks.
+DNA-Messenger is the communication layer of the CPUNK protocol: a post-quantum messenger that uses DNA identities instead of phone numbers.
+All messages are E2E encrypted and transported via the post-quantum DHT network.

 Most privacy preserving communication app in the world.
-Clients: Desktop (under development) · Mobile (planned)
+Clients: Android, Linux, Windows (Beta) · iOS planned

 Overview